How to Read Forex Charts: Complete Guide for 2026

 Reading charts is a skill that improves with repetition.
 Here's a systematic approach for beginners:

 The best place to practice this is on a demo account with live market data.
-Exness provides a free demo account with full MT4 and MT5 access — you can practice reading real EURUSD, GBPUSD, and XAUUSD charts without risking real money.
+Exness provides a free demo account with full MT4 and MT5 access — see our best MT5 brokers for more options.
+You can practice reading real EURUSD, GBPUSD, and XAUUSD charts without risking real money.
 See our other guides or the methodology page for how we evaluate brokers.

 Open a free Exness demo account and apply everything in this guide to live EURUSD, XAUUSD, and 200+ instruments.
 No deposit required.